deeplearning4j/deeplearning4j/build_vgg_webapp.md

 scaler.transform(image);
 ```

-## <a name="Test Pre-Trained Model">Test Pre-Trained Model</a>
+## <a name="Testing Pre-Trained Models">Test Pre-Trained Model</a>

-Once your network is loaded you should verify that it works as expected.
+Once your network is loaded, you should verify that it works as expected.
 Note that ImageNet was not designed for face recognition.
-It is better to test with picture of an elephant, or a dog, or a cat.
+It is better to test with a picture of an elephant, a dog, or a cat.

-You may want to compare with Kera output.
-Load the model in keras and DeepLearning4J and compare the output of each, it should be similar.
-Note we do not consider the difference between keras output of 35.00094% likelihood image is Elephant vs DeepLearning4j output 35.00104% likelihood image is Elephant to be an error, a small percentage variation is expected.
+If you want to compare the results with Keras output, load the model in Keras and DeepLearning4J and compare the output of each.
+It should be quite similar.
+If Keras outputs a 35.00094% likelihood that the image is Elephant while DeepLearning4j outputs a 35.00104% likelihood that the image is Elephant, that is probably a rounding error rather than a true divergence in models.

-### Code to test a directory of images.
+### Code to test a directory of images

 ```